MahdiRazzaque/azan-dashboard/README.md

     npm install
     ```
 3. Create and populate your `.env` file as described in "Environment Variables".
-4. If you plan to use a local prayer times file immediately, create `prayer_times.json` in the root directory.
-5. Start the server:
+4. Start the server:
     ```bash
     npm start
     ```
     (This will run `node index.js` by default).
-6. On the first run, follow the interactive setup process in your terminal to enter and validate your myMasjid guildId.
+5. On the first run, follow the interactive set-up process in your terminal to enter and validate your myMasjid `guildId` if `config.json` is not present.
+The application will then attempt to fetch and create `prayer_times.json` if needed.

 ## Usage